PERCE-NEIGE/footnote-style/README.md

 ## Configure Styling

 This button opens a dialog that allows the user to choose their styling options.
-They then have the option of saving these options as a user-wide default, or simply updating the current document.
+They then have the further option of saving these as a user-wide default, or simply updating the current document.
 There is also the option to restore the users saved defaults.

 ## Refresh